Medals slung over a desktop computer

 How to boost companywide accountability and performance by updating your business process-documentation procedures

-In 2020, the Covid-19 pandemic upended everything we thought we knew about work.
+In 2020, the pandemic upended everything we thought we knew about work.
 And as we continue to move forward, it has become clear that flexibility and agility are more critical to modern businesses than ever before.

 To manage different tasks, companies run on processes, or repeatable and easy-to-execute steps.
 Documenting process has always been a key part of project management, contributing heavily to company success.
 But as you create new processes for the post-pandemic world, now is an excellent time to reevaluate and improve your business process-documentation procedures.